giacomo-pati/nvimlsp/README.md

 Neovim configuration system

-## Installation via Ansible
+## Installation (via Ansible)

 A prerequirement is that `sudo` command works without a password!

-Simply run `install.sh` for initial or re-installation.
+Checkout this repo and simply run `install.sh` for initial or re-installation.

-Use `update.sh` to update all toolings and configs
+Use `update.sh` after a `git pull` of this repo or to update all toolings and configs

 ## Manual installation (system level)